Curriculum

 This course is a 9 week full time clinical experience split across two semesters.
 Students will be under direct supervision of a clinical instructor at an assigned outpatient physical therapy clinic, rehabilitation clinic, pediatric facility, or acute care facility.
 Clinical sites vary in their location and it is the student’s responsibility for travel and living expenses if they occur.
 Prerequisite: Successful completion of PDPT 780

-This course is a 10 week full time clinical experience.
-Students will be under direct supervision of a clinical instructor at an assigned outpatient physical therapy clinic, rehabilitation clinic, pediatric facility, or acute care facility.
-Clinical sites vary in their location and it is the student’s responsibility for travel and living expenses if they occur.
-Prerequisite: Successful completion of PDPT 781
+This course is a 10-week full-time clinical education experience.
+Students will be under direct supervision of a clinical instructor at an assigned physical therapy facility.
+Clinical sites vary in their location and it is the student’s responsibility for all incurred travel and living expenses.
+Prerequisites: Successful completion of all prior didactic and clinical coursework.

 Clinical Education